murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 Installing Docker
 -----------------
-Before downloading the image and spinning a cotainer, you need to install Docker.
+Before downloading the image and spinning a container, you need to install Docker.
 Installing Docker is beyond the scope of this document.
 To learn about Docker Community Edition (CE), click `here <https://www.docker.com/community-edition>`_.

 * To install Docker-for-Mac, click `here <https://docs.docker.com/docker-for-mac/install/>`_.
 * To install Docker-for-Windows, click `here <https://docs.docker.com/docker-for-windows/install/>`_.